jkomoros/boardgame/TUTORIAL.md

 After each move is succesfully applied via ProposeMove, and before the next move in the queue of moves is considered, the engine checks if any FixUp moves should be applied.
 It does this by consulting the `ProposeFixUpMove` method on the GameDelegate.
 If that method returns a move, it will be immediately applied, so long as it is legal.
 This will continue until `ProposeFixUpMove` returns nil, at which point the next player move in the proposed move queue will be considered.

 FixUp moves, as a concept, do not exist as a base concept in the base library, except that moves returned from ProposeFixUpMove implicitly are a FixUp move.
-In practie, the notion of FixUp move is implemented in DefaultGameDelegate's ProposeFixUpMove, and moves.Base.
+In practie, the notion of FixUp move is implemented in base.GameDelegate's ProposeFixUpMove, and moves.Base.

 Technically it is possible to override the behavior of exactly when to apply certain FixUp moves.
-Realistically, however, the behavior of `ProposeFixUpMove` on `DefaultGameDelegate` is almost always sufficient.
+Realistically, however, the behavior of `ProposeFixUpMove` on `base.GameDelegate` is almost always sufficient.
 It simply runs through each move configured on the gametype in order, skipping any for whom `.sFixUp()` returns false, setting its values by calling DefaultsForState, and then checking if it is `Legal`.
 It returns the first fix up move it finds that is legal.
 This means that it is **important to make sure that your FixUp moves always have well-constructed `Legal` methods**.
 If a given FixUp move always returns Legal for some state, then the engine will get in an infinite loop.
 (Technically the engine will detect that it is in an unreasonable state and will panic.)

 #### What should be a move?